nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   <br>

 ### Editing a session: `session /edit`
-Edits an existing session so that you can change details of a session.<br>
+Edits an existing session so that you can change the details of a session.<br>

 >Format: `session /edit /sid [SESSION_ID] [</n [SESSION_NAME]>] [</d [SESSION_DATE]>] [</pl [NAME1 NAME2...]>]`
 >* `[SESSION_ID]` refers to the unique identifier of the session.